honeycombio/microservices-demo/README.md

 ## Architecture

-**Online Boutique** is composed of 11 microservices written in different languages that talk to each other over gRPC.
+**Online Boutique** is composed of 10 microservices (plus a load generator) written in 5 different languages that talk to each other over gRPC.

 [![Architecture of microservices](./docs/img/architecture-diagram.png)](./docs/img/architecture-diagram.png)